 Jeju Island

-The ferry ride to get here is a bit rough on the choppy waters, but it’s all a part of the adventure.
+The ferry ride to get here is rough on the choppy waters, but it’s all a part of the adventure.
 And there’s a lot of adventuring to do in Jeju as a core pristine nature hotspot.

 READ MORE: All the World Wonder of Nature Things to Do on Jeju Island, South Korea